KerwinTsai310/Master-Document/MasterDocument.md

-# Python Beginner Guide
+# Python Beginner Guide by Kerwin & Arnav

-Welcome to the **Python Beginner Guide**!
-This is a simple introduction to Python, perfect for beginners who want to learn the basics of coding.
+Welcome to the **Beginner Python Master Document**!
+This is a simple introduction to Python, a perfect tool for beginners who want to learn the basics of Python coding.
 This guide covers comments, variables, data types, printing, and more.

 ## Requirements